 Prior to joining DTA, Mr. Perez worked for the Boston office of an international law firm, where he advised sponsors, managers, and investors on the tax aspects of fund formation and investment.
-Mr. Perez is admitted to the bar in both Massachusetts and California.
-Mr. Perez received his law degree from Harvard Law School, and his B.A. in Economics and History, with the highest distinction, from the University of North Carolina at Chapel Hill.
+He is admitted to the bar in both Massachusetts and California.
+Nate received his law degree from Harvard Law School and B.A. in Economics and History, with highest distinction, from the University of North Carolina at Chapel Hill.